Bunbury Cup Preview, Tips, Runners & Trends (July Festival)

 The course which has produced the most winners of the Bunbury Cup is Ascot; there have been a total of 11 winners of this race who ran at Ascot last time out.

-The race is open to both sexes, with the Male runners having produced a total of 19 winners from a total of 336 runners, whilst the Female runners have produced 1 winner from a total of 10 runners.
+The race is open to both sexes, with male runners having produced a total of 19 winners from a total of 336 runners, while female runners have produced 1 winner from a total of 10 runners.

 Looking over the past renewals, there is only one stallion whose offspring have produced multiple winners of the Bunbury Cup; that stallion, Heeraat, has produced 2 winners (2021,2020).